mediachain/mediachain/rfc/mediachain-rfc-2.md

 In effect, a partition causes isolated islands in the core network to fork the blockchain into two or more competing chains.
-The partition healing protocol must merge these competing blockchain once connectivity is reestablished.
+The partition healing protocol must merge these competing blockchains once connectivity is reestablished.

 The protocol can proceed by choosing the longest chain, breaking ties